Bridge Shelter

 I want to donate towels, bed pillows and blankets.
 What is your procedure for me to do this.

-Kerin asked about 1 month ago
+Kerin asked 3 months ago

 Thank you for the offer!
 The service provider eventually selected to manage the shelter will establish a process for receiving donations and communicating any needs.
 We will work with the provider to share that information out to the public once it’s established.